snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 synopsis: Dozens of services, only one app
 image: /thumbnails/hosting-rust.png
 imageSize: 12
-published: 2025-12-12
+published: 2025-05-21
 guid: fe2033b6-34b7-42a3-846a-18cd4d962fbc
 ---
 In 2025 there's a plethora of ways to host a rust app/server, figuring out which services to use can be more complex that actually building the app itself.
 So this guide will try to cover all the common ways and list the pros and cons.
 All the information is written at the time of publishing and is subject to change.
 ## Virtual machines
-A virtual machine is a software-based computer running its own OS and apps on physical servers.
-With this level of control, you typically connect to the VM via SSH, clone your repository, install dependencies, and run your application.
+A virtual machine is an isolated computing environment, created by software on a physical server.
+Typically, virtual machines are controlled via SSH; you connect to the VM via SSH, clone your repository, install dependencies, and run your application.
 Since rust is so lightweight you get a long way with less resources if you configure things right.
 Among the most popular providers are:
 - [Amazon EC2](https://aws.amazon.com/pm/ec2/)
 - [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets)
 - [GCP Compute Engine](https://cloud.google.com/products/compute?hl=en)